-Helen H. Hyun is Professor of Interdisciplinary Studies in Education at San Francisco State University.
-She received her EdD from Harvard University and has taught courses in research design and methodology to master's and doctoral students at both San Francisco State and the University of California at Berkeley.
-Her teaching and research interests include higher education policy, mixed methods research, and equity issues in education.
+Courtesy of Helen H. Hyun is Professor of Interdisciplinary Studies in Education at San Francisco State University.
+She received her doctorate in education policy from Harvard University and has taught courses in research methods, data analysis, and education policy to master's and doctoral students at San Francisco State and the University of California at Berkeley.
+Her teaching and research interests include higher education policy, equity and social justice issues in education, and mixed methods research.

-To Marge, Lina, and Jeff for all their support
+To Marianne, Ava, and Jeff for all their support